GlusterFS/Notes/readme.md

+## GlusterFS recipes: unofficial guides for using GlusterFS

+This repository is co-maintained by volunteers/contributors like you.

+## Contributing

+See [contributing.md](contributing.md) for contribution guidelines.

+## Notes on the reliability of guides/scripts

+* We will try to test everything before accepting PRs, in a clean, newly installed platform.
+* You should read any note/guide/script and understand what it does prior to implementing it.
+* If something goes wrong and you think the notes/guides/scripts needs fixing, file a bug report or a submit a Pull Request.

 # GlusterFS

 GlusterFS is a distributed files system that is designed to provide network storage that can be made redundant,